EigenFellow/hello-world/README.md

 # hello-world
-A training exercise to learn about Git Repositories
+This is a training exercise to learn about Git repositories

 Twas brillig and the slithy toves
 Did gyre and gimble in the wabe